 An Integrated Accounting System

-Rent tracking is only half the job if you still move numbers into accounting by hand.
+Rent tracking is only half the job if you still move numbers into accounting by hand—an issue affecting much of the industry, as 61% of firms admit their core infrastructures still rely on legacy systems.
 Prioritize platforms with true general ledger accounting, bank reconciliation, and owner reporting so rent activity syncs automatically.
 That linkage is what speeds month-end close and improves accuracy.

 Easy Payments and Communication for Residents

 Residents should be able to pay by ACH, credit, or debit, set up autopay, receive reminders, and view receipts in a single portal.
+This accessibility is crucial, as studies show that tenants often don’t use beneficial programs simply because they are unaware of rent reporting and other available options.
 Bonus points if communications, documents, and maintenance live in the same place to keep messages and money in one thread.

 Time-Saving Analytics and Reporting Capabilities